-Kwazulu Natal will literally leave you breathless.
-A deep blue ocean meets golden beaches, giving way to banana plantations, lagoons and the greenest rolling hills, disappearing into the distance of the Drakensberg Mountains.
-Also known as “The Barrier of Spears”, the 200 km stretch of mountain is a wonderland of cave paintings, with the highest peak reaching well over 3000 meters above sea level.
+KwaZulu Natal will literally leave you breathless.
+A deep blue ocean meets golden beaches, giving way to banana plantations, lagoons, and the greenest rolling hills, disappearing into the distance of the Drakensberg Mountains.
+Also known as “The Barrier of Spears”, the 200 km stretch of the mountain is a wonderland of cave paintings, with the highest peak reaching well over 3000 meters above sea level.
 This 243 000 hectare mountain region is a bio-diverse and historically rich national heritage site.

 Nowhere else in South Africa will you find a larger concentration of cultural diversity.
 East meets west when following in the footsteps of Mahatma Gandhi.
 North meets South in the colonial reminders left from the settler age, with the pulse of Africa beating underneath all of it.

-Modern pubs and clubs are scattered throughout the city, and concentrated towards the beach front.
-Night life is pulsing, and the city does not sleep.
+Modern pubs and clubs are scattered throughout the city and concentrated on the beach front.
+Nightlife is pulsing, and the city does not sleep.
 Visit uShaka Marine World for a close encounter with marine life.
 For a truly unique native African experience, you have to take a ride on the Zulu Rickshaw!
-Strong men follow a long standing tradition of pulling tourists around the waterfront in a two-wheeled cart.
+Strong men follow a long-standing tradition of pulling tourists around the waterfront in a two-wheeled cart.
 It is quite thrilling when they jump, sending the rickshaw into “see-saw” mode.
 Rickshaw “drivers” can be seen a mile away with their bright and heave head-dresses.

 A breathtaking and untamed area, The Elephant Coast is part of the north-east region, stretching from St Lucia all the way to Swaziland and Mozambique.
 The coast is named after Africa’s largest herd of elephants that lived here for centuries.
 Humpback and Southern Whales migrate along this route between July and December.
 They use this area as nurseries during mating season and when caring for their young.
 The stretch of coast is also home to families of ancient sea turtles during the summer months.